 The barn Show Team classes are geared to help the Athletes practice their show patterns for the next show!
 Riders are grouped in similar ability classes and Divisions.
-We are able to serve and instruct riders in A (walk), B (walk/trot), and C (walk/trot/canter) divisions!
-Riders who need a Horse Leader or ride independent are eligible for the Show Team classes.
+Horses help is able to serve and instruct riders in (A) walk, (B) walk/trot, and (C) walk/trot/canter divisions!
+Riders who need a Horse Leader or ride independently are eligible for the Show Team classes.

 Q: Does insurance cover Adaptive (therapeutic) Riding?